Foster a Pet

 Foster families feed, socialize, train, and sometimes medicate the animals in their care for the duration of the foster period.
 They offer a safe, comfortable, stable environment, and provide tender loving care.
 Depending on the animal(s) in your care, fostering might also include meet-and-greets with potential adopters.

 Intrigued?
-Read through the list of frequently asked questions to discover more about fostering animals in need or download and complete our Foster Parent Program Application.
+Read through the list of frequently asked questions to discover more about fostering animals in need or begin by completing the Foster Application.

 What kind of animals can I foster?

 Currently we're searching for fosters willing to help with some adult dogs, pregnant dogs and cats, moms with litters, and orphaned puppies and kittens.

 How long will I have my foster animal(s)?

 It varies and depends on the needs of the animal.
 The foster period can be as short as a few days or as long as a few months.
 To accommodate vacations and other plans that might take you away from home for a period of time, long-term care animals might reside in several foster homes until their time in foster care is complete.
 The Naperville Area Humane Society's animal care team works with you to coordinate a schedule around your needs.

 When you pick up your foster animals at the Naperville Area Humane Society, we can provide a small collection of supplies (e.g., food, bowl, cat litter).
 We would appreciate, however, your purchasing additional supplies as you need them so our shelter supply is not depleted.
 Any expenses fosters incur toward the care of Naperville Area Humane Society foster animals can be declared as a tax-deductible donation.

 Any medical care or visits to the veterinary hospital are paid for directly by the Naperville Area Humane Society.
 Foster parent volunteers must, however, use Naperville Area Humane Society partner hospitals.

 I have my own pets.
 May I still foster?